-

 For generations, chapel has been at the heart of the Taylor University experience—a place where faith is nurtured, the community is strengthened, and lives are transformed.
 Each decade holds unique stories, from the songs that filled the air to the speakers who spoke God's truths into hearts open to His voice.
 Let's explore how chapel has connected Taylor students in every era, weaving together a rich tapestry of spiritual growth and community.

 "Revivals (now Spiritual Renewal Week) were held twice a year.
 But any service could be an evangelical service if the Spirit so moved.
 Usually an outsider would be invited to preach.
-They emphasized repentance, salvation and sanctification as a second work of grace.
-Role models were on every hand which were a great inspiration to me."
+They emphasized repentance, salvation and sanctification as a second work of grace."

 Ida (Stephens) Perry, attended Taylor Academy 1912-1915

 "My days go back to 1915.
-I recall the men and women, both faculty and students, living together, all searching.
+I recall the men and women, both faculty and students, living together.
 Also, the Administration Building which housed offices, classrooms, labs, and the library.
 The top floor room was given for a constant Prayer Vigil during WWI."

 Rev. Burke White, 1922